Red-Rim/GoMyProjects/JS_tasks/README.md

-**sJavaScript** exercises focused on basic programming concepts and problem-solving
+**JavaScript** exercises focused on basic programming concepts and problem-solving